Skip to content

 Focus on renewable energies

-The transition to renewable energies is a key component in the fight against the climate crisis.
-The raw materials transition in Berlin aims to reduce the consumption of primary raw materials while promoting the sustainable use and recycling of resources.
-This is particularly relevant for the energy transition, as the transition to renewable energy also requires responsible sourcing and use of metallic raw materials needed for the construction of wind turbines and photovoltaic systems.
+The transition to renewable energies is a central building block in the fight against the climate crisis.
+The raw material turnaround in Berlin aims to reduce the consumption of primary raw materials while promoting the sustainable use and recycling of resources.
+This is particularly relevant for the energy transition, as the transition to renewable energies also requires responsible sourcing and use of metallic raw materials needed for the construction of wind turbines and photovoltaic systems.

-Berlin aims to convert energy production to wind and solar energy without increasing the demand for metallic raw materials.
-The city relies on an intelligent design of wind and solar power plants in order to enable the recycling of raw materials and at the same time promote the expansion of renewable energies.
+Berlin aims to convert its energy production to wind and solar energy without increasing the demand for metallic raw materials.
+The city relies on an intelligent design of wind power and solar systems to enable the recycling of raw materials and at the same time promote the expansion of renewable energies.

 Wind power and Berlin